 Since 1884 The Woman’s Board of Rush University Medical Center has supported Rush’s mission of bringing the best possible health care to the Medical Center’s patients.
 The Board comprises women of all ages from the entire Chicago metro area.

-The Woman’s Board also includes two different supplementary groups, both active in Chicago's northern suburbs: The Auxiliary of the Woman’s Board of Rush University Medical Center and The Junior Board of the Auxiliary of the Woman’s Board of Rush University Medical Center.
+The Woman’s Board also includes two supporting groups active in Chicago's northern suburbs: The Auxiliary of the Woman’s Board of Rush University Medical Center and The Junior Board of the Auxiliary of the Woman’s Board of Rush University Medical Center.

 Questions?
 Contact Michelle Boardman, director of auxiliary groups, at (312) 942-6884 or firstname.lastname@example.org.